Assessing and Advancing Benchmarks for Evaluating Large Language Models in Software Engineering Tasks: Quality Management

-\item \textbf{Potential Data Contamination.} There is a risk of overlap between training and test data, or between pre-training and test data, especially in large language models.
-This contamination can lead to inflated performance metrics that do not accurately reflect the model's effectiveness in real-world applications, complicating the evaluation process. \end{enumerate}
+\textbf{Potential Data Contamination.} There is a risk of overlap between training and test data, or between pre-training and test data, especially in LLMs.
+This contamination can lead to inflated performance metrics that do not accurately reflect the model's effectiveness in real-world applications, complicating the evaluation process. \nff{For instance, in 32.67\% of the SWE-Bench~\cite{jimenez2024swe} cases, the solution is available directly within the issue report or comments, allowing LLMs to copy the answer rather than generating a genuine fix.
+A recent study~\cite{zhou2025lessleak} found that the QuixBugs benchmark had a 100\% data leakage rate with StarCoder's pertaining data.
+The study also found that BugsInPy~\cite{DBLP:conf/sigsoft/WidyasariSLQPTT20} had a leakage rate of 11\% with StarCoder.}